Database Scopes

 Managing Database Scopes#

-Creating, reading, updating, and deleting Database Scopes is done via queries and mutations in the database-clients-graphql API.
+Alternatively, creating, reading, updating, and deleting Database Scopes can be done via queries and mutations to the database-clients-graphql API.

 The createDatabaseScope mutation creates a new Database Scope, given a set of fields.